 21.1 Presidency University students are given the opportunity to study abroad in International Universities through a selection process coordinated by the Office of International Affairs (OIA).
-Such
+Such selected students need to complete their credits for the semester that they are abroad in the following way:

-- 21.1.1.
-The student needs to study and complete School Core and Program Core Courses in offline mode only. - 21.1.2.
+21.1.1.
+The student needs to study and complete School Core and Program Core Courses in offline mode only.

+- 21.1.2.
 Massive Open Online Course (MOOC) courses maybe given for Open Elective and Discipline Elective Courses.
 These courses need to be approved by the concerned BOS and Academic Council from time to time. - 21.1.3.
 SWAYAM/NPTEL/ other approved MOOCs shall be approved by the concerned Board of Studies and placed in the concerned PRC. - 21.1.4.
 Student shall register for these courses in the ERP of Presidency University. - 21.1.5.
 For these MOOC courses faculty coordinators are identified.
 These faculty should have undergone similar MOOC courses and therefore should be familiar with the mode of class conduction, types of assessments and evaluation procedures. - 21.1.6.
 Study materials shall be provided to the students as video lectures shared by the MOOCs Coordinator(s), or the students may access the approved MOOCs Portal directly.
 The mode of class conduction is determined by the MOOCs coordinator(s) as detailed in the Course Catalogue and Course Plan. - 21.1.7.
 The question paper shall be prepared by the MOOCs coordinator(s). - 21.1.8.
 Students write the exams in online mode.
 These exams are scheduled and conducted by the School. - 21.1.9.
 Results are evaluated by School and given to the Office of the Controller of Examinations (CoE). - 21.1.10.
 The details of the duration, credits and evaluation are given below:

-SI# Duration Credits

-1. 12 weeks 3

-2. 8 weeks 2

-3 4 weeks 1
+Sl# Duration Credits Evaluation 1.
+12 weeks 3 Continuous Assessment -50 Marks Mid Term -50 Marks End Term-100 Marks 2.
+8 weeks 2 Mid Term-50 Marks End Term-100 Marks 3 4 weeks 1 End Term-100 Marks

 21.2 List of MOOC - B.Tech.
-Computer Science and Engineering Program(Artificial Intelligence and Machine Learning).
+(Information Science and Engineering)